fairlearn/fairlearn/docs/user_guide/assessment/index.rst

-which can be used to perform disaggregated analysis of a particular performance metric (such as accuracy, false positive rate, etc.) across sensitive groups, and a set of predefined fairness metrics that use :class:`MetricFrame` internally to output an aggregate number.
+which can be used to perform disaggregated analysis of a particular performance metric (such as accuracy, false positive rate, etc.) across sensitive groups, and a set of predefined fairness metrics that use :class:`MetricFrame` internally to output an aggregate value.
-:class:`MetricFrame` can also be used to output an aggregate number, but the predefined fairness metrics can be used when direct by-group comparison is not necessary.
+:class:`MetricFrame` can also be used to output an aggregate value, but the predefined fairness metrics can be used when direct by-group comparison is not necessary.
 In the :ref:`perform_fairness_assessment`, we will dive further into